Sports Injury Treatment Doctors in San Antonio, TX

 More serious conditions involve one or more of the internal structures of the knee:

 - Cartilage – medial and lateral meniscus and articular cartilage

 - MCL – medial collateral ligament

 - PCL – posterior cruciate ligament

 Knee injuries in sports can be caused by a twisting motion of the knee while applying a downward step, hyperflexion, hyperextension, a sideways blow to the knee, landing wrong after jumping, or landing on an uneven surface.
 Symptoms may include localized pain at the knee associated with pain when walking, inflammation, joint swelling, and loss of function.

 It is possible to just sprain or strain the knee, but sometimes a rupture or tear occurs, possibly requiring surgery.
 While over 5.5 million people visit orthopedic surgeons each year for knee pain, only a fraction of them will actually require surgery to fix their problem.
 Instead, physicians usually prescribe pain medication and send the patient to therapy.
 We believe that investing in sports injury treatment and management with our team of experts is usually a better choice than an orthopedic surgeon.

 Sprain and Strains

-A sprain injury involves the over-stretching or complete tear of a ligament.
-The ligament is a band-like structure which holds one bone tight to another bone.
-A sprain can be classified as a grade 1(minimally stretched) to a grade 3(complete tear).
+A sprain involves the overstretching or complete tear of a ligament, the band-like structure that holds one bone tight to another bone.
 Sprains occur due to trauma such as a fall or impact to the body that causes a joint to be knocked from its normal position.
-The most common sites of sprain type injuries include the ankle, knee, wrist, lower back and neck (whiplash).
-Signs and symptoms of a sprain include pain or tenderness to touch, bruising, inflammation, swelling, joint instability, reduce range of motion, joint laxity and pain with pressure.
+A sprain can be classified as a Grade 1 (minimally stretched) to a Grade 3 (complete tear).